odan/slim4-skeleton/docs/architecture.md

 ## Architecture

-This is a multi-layered MVC 2 architecture for enterprise applications.
+This is a **service oriented** MVC 2 architecture for enterprise applications.

 * **Model:** The core application, business logic, data manipulation
 * **View:** Presentation layer, display of information